theta-data/theta-data-api/docs/theta-rpc.md

 **Fields**

-- chain_id : ID of the chain
+- chain_id: ID of the chain
-- epoch : epoch of the block
+- epoch: epoch of the block
-- height : height of the block
+- height: height of the block
-- parent : hash of the parent block
+- parent: hash of the parent block
-- transactions_hash : root hash of the transaction Merkle-Patricia trie
+- transactions_hash: root hash of the transaction Merkle-Patricia trie
-- state_hash : root hash of the state Merkle-Patricia trie
+- state_hash: root hash of the state Merkle-Patricia trie
-- timestamp : timestamp when the block was proposed
+- timestamp: timestamp when the block was proposed
-- proposer : address of the proposer validator
+- proposer: address of the proposer validator
-- children : children blocks
+- children: children blocks
-- hash : the block hash
+- hash: the block hash
-- transactions : json representation of the transactions contained in the block
+- transactions: the transactions in the block in json format
-- raw : transaction details
+- raw: transaction details
-- type : type of the transaction (see the Transaction Types note below)
+- type: type of the transaction (see the Transaction Types note below)
-  - TxCoinbase : coinbase transaction, for validator/guardian reward
+  - TxCoinbase: coinbase transaction, for validator/guardian reward
-  - TxSlash : slash transaction, for slashing malicious actors
+  - TxSlash: slash transaction, for slashing malicious actors
-  - TxSend : send transaction, for sending tokens among accounts
+  - TxSend: send transaction, for sending tokens among accounts
-  - TxReserveFund : reserve fund transaction, for off-chain micropayment
+  - TxReserveFund: reserve fund transaction, for off-chain micropayment
-  - TxReleaseFund : release fund transaction, for off-chain micropayment
+  - TxReleaseFund: release fund transaction, for off-chain micropayment
-  - TxServicePayment : service payment transaction, for off-chain micropayment
+  - TxServicePayment: service payment transaction, for off-chain micropayment
-  - TxSplitRule : split rule transaction, for the "split rule" special smart contract
+  - TxSplitRule: split rule transaction, for the "split rule" special smart contract
-  - TxSmartContract : smart contract transaction, for general purpose smart contract
+  - TxSmartContract: smart contract transaction, for general purpose smart contract
-  - TxDepositStake : deposit stake transaction, for depositing stake to validators/guardians
+  - TxDepositStake: deposit stake transaction, for deposit stake to validators/guardians
-  - TxWithdrawStake : withdraw stake transaction, for withdrawing stake from validators/guardians
+  - TxWithdrawStake: withdraw stake transaction, for withdrawing stake from validators/guardians
-  - TxDepositStakeV2 : v2 deposit stake transaction
+  - TxDepositStakeV2: v2 deposit stake transaction
-  - TxStakeRewardDistribution : transaction that specify the stake fee
+  - TxStakeRewardDistribution: transactions that specify the stake fee
-- hash : hash of the transaction
+- hash: hash of the transaction
-- status : status of the block (see the Block Status note below)
+- status: status of the block (see the Block Status note below)
   - pending
   - valid
   - invalid